Figuring out what to eat before a marathon could make or break your race. Why?

 The goal of your breakfast is to maximize the amount of carbs your body can use without causing GI upset:

-• Eating breakfast more than two hours before running a marathon will help you avoid stomach issues during the race.
+- Eating breakfast more than two hours before running a marathon will help you avoid stomach issues during the race.

-• Avoid high-fat and high-fiber foods because they can delay stomach emptying and cause gastrointestinal distress.
+- Avoid high-fat and high-fiber foods because they can delay stomach emptying and cause gastrointestinal distress.

-• Don’t eat a new food.
-If you want to try a new food, try it BEFORE race day.
+- Don’t eat a new food.
+If you want to try a new food, try it before race day.

-• Also, don’t eat too much; otherwise, your body may still be digesting by the time you start running.
+- Also, don’t eat too much; otherwise, your body may still be digesting by the time you start running.

-What Foods To Avoid Before A Marathon?
+What Foods You Should Avoid Before A Marathon

 This gives your body what it needs to work hard and store energy.